 The internship is a challenging work experience funded by NASA Space Grant and your mentor.
-It is a firm commitment by both student and mentor that provides the opportunity to fully experience research, research & development, science writing, science policy, or science education.
+It is a firm commitment by both student and mentor to fully experience research, research & development, science writing, science policy, or science education.
 It is not a scholarship or stipend.
 It is not a work-study position involving a series of unrelated tasks.
-Instead, this internship will undoubtedly involve these phases:
+Instead, this internship will involve these phases:

 - The learning curve (equipment, software, even the topic itself, etc.)

-- Define the context (state the problem, pose the hypothesis, detail the specifications detailed, set the educational objective, identify the story, etc.)
+- Defining the context (state the problem, pose the hypothesis, detail the specifications, set the educational objective, identify the story, etc.)

-- Compile the results (data synthesis; code implementation; teaching evaluation; article editing and publication, etc.)
+- Compiling the results (data synthesis, code implementation, teaching evaluation, article editing and publication, etc.)

 - Interpretation (what happened and what does it mean)